MelnikPro/kron-os-1.0.0/README.md

-im so bored with this thing
+im so tired with this thing